Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qubit Non-projective Measurements

-Even when considering white noise acting on the shared bipartite state, i.e. $p\ket{\psi^-}\bra{\psi^-}+(1-p)\frac{\mathbb{I}}{2}\otimes\frac{\mathbb{I}}{2}$, the payoff obtained from the same measurement setting is higher than classical payoff for $p>\frac{1}{4}$.
-Thus, using the results from \cite{Guha2021} one can detect some three outcome qubit non-projective measurements using the violation of projective simulable bound.
-Similar results are shown for a bipartite operational task $\mathbb{G}~(2,2,4)$ where the local uncharacterized measurement can yield $4$ possible outcomes while considering a non-convex figure of merit.
+Even when considering white noise acting on the shared bipartite state, {\it i.e.} $p\ket{\psi^-}\bra{\psi^-}+(1-p)\frac{\mathbb{I}}{2}\otimes\frac{\mathbb{I}}{2}$, the payoff obtained from the same measurement setting is higher than classical payoff when $p>\frac{1}{4}$.
+Thus, using the results from \cite{Guha2021} one can detect three-outcome qubit non-projective measurements whenever they violate the projective simulable bound.
+A similar result to detect four-outcome qubit non-projective measurement can be obtained for a bipartite task $\mathbb{G}~(2,2,4)$ while considering a non-convex figure of merit as in \cite{Guha2021}.

-Instead of considering a figure of merit discussed above for the operational task $\mathbb{G}~(2,2,3)$, we can consider some specific correlation that needs to be simulated as a winning condition.
-Here we will consider two different such sets of target correlations for the operational task $\mathbb{G}~(2,2,3)$.
+Instead of considering a figure of merit discussed above for the task $\mathbb{G}~(2,2,3)$, we can consider specific target correlations that need to be simulated as a winning condition.
+Here we will consider two different such sets of target correlations for the task $\mathbb{G}~(2,2,3)$.
 The first set of target correlation $T_1[2,2,3]=\{\{p(a,b)\}_{a,b=0}^2\}$ is of the following form